Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 instantiating a prefab.
 You can even command Myri to automatically destroy the entity when the clip is done playing.

-### Multiple Listeners

-Yes.
-Multiple listeners are supported.
-Their outputs are automatically mixed together.
-I’m probably crazy for supporting this, but if this was a feature you were hoping for, well I’m glad I delivered.

 ## Known Issues

 -   Myri may drop the first samples of a newly instantiated audio source if the